Preimplantation genetic diagnosis: Savior siblings

 PGD combined with HLA (human leukocyte antigen) matching allows couples to select for embryos that are unaffected with a genetic disease in hopes of saving an existing, affected child.
 The "savior sibling" would conceivably donate life-saving tissue that is compatible to his/her brother or sister.
 Some ethicists argue that the "savior siblings" created from this procedure would be treated as commodities.
 Another argument against selecting for "savior siblings" is that it leads to genetically engineered "designer babies".
 This argument prompts a discussion between the moral distinction of enhancing traits and preventing disease.
 Finally, opponents of "savior siblings" are concerned with the welfare of the child, mainly that the procedure will cause emotional and psychological harm to the child.

 Currently in the United States, no formal regulation or guideline exists.
 The ethical decisions regarding this procedure is in the discretion of health care providers and their patients.
 In contrast, the UK's use of PGD is regulated by the Human Fertilization and Embryology Act (HFEA), which requires clinics performing this technique to attain a license and follow strict criteria.

 Religious objections

 Some religious organizations disapprove of this procedure.
 The Roman Catholic Church, for example, takes the position that it involves the destruction of human life. and besides that, opposes the necessary in vitro fertilization of eggs as contrary to Aristotelian principles of nature.
 Orthodox Judaism, by contrast, supports PGD.
+Survey research has found that higher levels of religiosity are associated with lower moral acceptance of reproductive genetic technologies, including polygenic embryo screening.